António Champalimaud: Business

 Champalimaud expanded the cement business he took over from his uncle Henrique de Sommer in 1946 and expanded it in Portugal to the point of a near monopoly.
 He also expanded his cement industry into Africa, to the Portuguese overseas territories of Angola and Mozambique.
+Champalimaud held a more or less monopolistic position on cement production in the colonies as well.

 In the early 1960s, he bought the Banco Pinto & Sotto Mayor (BPSM) and the insurance companies Confiança, Mundial and Continental Resseguros.
 In 1969 he fled to Mexico to avoid an arrest warrant related to an inheritance case over shares of the Empresa de Cimentos de Leiria, his uncle's old company.
 The warrant was revoked in 1973, after which Champalimaud returned to Portugal.

 In 1975, a year after the Carnation Revolution, his companies were nationalized by the new government.
 Champalimaud first fled to France and ultimately to Brazil.
 Without his fortune, he restarted building his wealth, first establishing a cement company in Brazil, and later by also operating commercial farms.
 In 1992, Champalimaud returned to Portugal and started to buy back his old companies.

 In a series of transactions, Champalimaud sold the Champalimaud Group to the Banco Santander Central Hispano, BSCH, Spain's largest bank As of 2004.